Advantages and Disadvantages of an HOA

 The aforementioned Community Associations Institute polled members and found that over 80% of homeowners enjoy living under the agreement of their local HOA.

-Here are some of the most popular reasons that people appreciate a homeowner association.
+Here are some of the most popular reasons that people appreciate an association.

 Higher Overall Value